MaoRodriguesJ/restaurant-review/README.md

 A running version can be found in: https://toptal-restaurant-review.herokuapp.com

-The e-mail functions doesn't work (e.g. forgot password) because I don't own a e-mail server.
+The e-mail functions doesn't work (e.g. forgot password) because I don't own an e-mail server.

 Maybe you will find issues regards running this application locally due to frontend version of the star component used (since node-sass was deprecated).
 I did not had time to review it yet.